Tykhyy's Conjecture on finite mapping class group orbits: Introduction

-Conversely, for every $\theta>5\pi/3$, there is a unique finite mapping class group orbit among the DT representations mapping the peripheral loops of $\Sigma$ to elliptic elements of $\psl$ with the same rotation angle $\theta$.
+Conversely, for every \cm{$\theta\in (5\pi/3,2\pi)$}, there is a unique finite mapping class group orbit among the DT representations mapping the peripheral loops of $\Sigma$ to elliptic elements of $\psl$ with the same rotation angle $\theta$.
 This orbit consists of 40 points which are listed in Table~\ref{tab:UFO-orbit}, Appendix~\ref{app:tables}. \end{thmx}

-We express orbit points in terms of their action-angle coordinates (Section~\ref{sec:action-angle-coordinates}), which were developed by the second author in~\cite{action-angle} and can be computed directly from triangle chains.
-The triangle chain associated to one of the 40 orbit points from Theorem~\ref{intro:finite-orbit-n=6} is shaped as a ``jester's hat'' when realized in the upper-half plane.
+We express orbit points in terms of their action-angle coordinates (Section~\ref{sec:action-angle-coordinates}), which were developed by the second author in~\cite{action-angle}. \cm{Equivalently, one may represent them via triangle chains in the hyperbolic plane (Section \ref{sec:triangle-chains}).
+For a DT representation $\rho\colon \pi_1\Sigma \to \mathrm{PSL}_2(\mathbb{R})$, the vertices and interior angles of the associated triangle chain encode the fixed points and rotation angles of the images under $\rho$ of a chosen generating set of $\pi_1\Sigma$, making it possible to reconstruct $\rho$ efficiently.
+The triangle chains associated to the 40 orbit points from Theorem \ref{intro:finite-orbit-n=6} each consist of four triangles; in one case, the configuration takes the shape of a ``jester's hat'' when drawn in the upper half-plane like on the illustration below.
+We shaded the four triangles of the chain in blue to aid visualization.}

 For this reason, we'll refer to the finite mapping class group orbits of Theorem~\ref{intro:finite-orbit-n=6} as \emph{jester's hat orbits}.
 Jester's hat orbits already appeared in several places in the literature such as in Diarra's work on pullback orbits~\cite{diarra-pull-back}.
 The new contribution of Theorem~\ref{intro:finite-orbit-n=6} is that jester's hat orbits are the only possible kind of finite orbits for DT representations of $6$-punctured spheres.